Pulsar PGD95BiSCO - 7600/9500W Dual Fuel Inverter Generator With Remote Start

 Power & Run Time

-The dual-fuel technology of the Pulsar PGD95BiSCO allows for an output of 120/240V and provides superb power and versatility.
-If gasoline-powered, the device provides a running wattage of 7,600W and a starting wattage of 9,500W.
-If propane-powered, it gives 7,200 rated watts and 8,550 starting watts.
-In addition, the device is parallel capable (parallel kit not included) and thus, can be linked to a similar or compatible unit for added power.
+The Pulsar PGD95BiSCO, equipped with dual-fuel technology and delivering 120/240V, ensures both power and versatility.
+Running on gasoline, it delivers a running wattage of 7,600W and a starting wattage of 9,500W.
+On propane, it provides 7,200 running watts and 8,550 starting watts.
+In addition, the parallel capability (PGiPAIRB6 parallel kit (opens in a new tab) not included) empowers increasing of power output when linked to another similar or compatible unit, ensuring expanded energy capacity and reliability for various applications.

-The PGD95BiSCO, with a fuel capacity of 6.9 gallons, reaches a run time of around 9.5 hours at 50% load utilizing gasoline (fuel consumption around 0.73 GPH).
-Alternatively, it can reach a run time of around 4.5 hours (estimation based on a 20 lbs tank - propane consumption around 1.04 GPH) with propane.
+As for its running time, the PGD95BiSCO, along with its 6.9 gallons fuel capacity, can run for around 9.5 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.73 GPH).
+If propane is used, it can operate for around 4.5 hours (estimation based on a 20 lbs tank - propane consumption around 1.04 GPH).

 Outlets

-Furthermore, it has 2 DC outlets: there's two 5V USB ports (1 x USB-A and 1 x USB-C) allowing you to conveniently charge electronics such as mobile phones and tablets.
+In addition, it provides 2 DC outlets: there's two 5V USB ports (1 x USB-A and 1 x USB-C) providing convenient charging capabilities for mobile phones, tablets, and other electronic devices.

 Portability